 How To Best Address It?

 First, from a business perspective, relax.
-If the new widget turns out as smoke and mirrors, you’ll shine through in the end.
-If the new widget turns out a success, you have work to do, but it can’t be done overnight.
-Either way, you have the opportunity to learn a lot about things that drive your customers and your market.
-Make sure you take time to learn what these external inputs and customer responses have to teach you.
-Talk with a few trusted customers, then be honest with yourself about what they are saying, and what you can learn.
-That’s powerful.
+If the new widget turns out as smoke and mirrors, you'll shine through in the end.
+If the new widget turns out a success, you have work to do, but it can't be done overnight.
+Either way, you have the opportunity to learn a lot.
+Watch and learn about things that drive your customers and your market.
+Make sure you take time to learn what these external inputs and customer responses have to teach.
+Talk with trusted customers, then be honest with yourself about what they are saying.
+Because your competitor brought the new product to market it gives you the chance to learn, then do it even better.
+That's powerful.

 Second, carefully consider the new patent.
 Whether it's issued or pending, read it with an open mind and look closely at the claims.
 The teeth of a patent are in the claims.

 If the patent has not yet issued, you may need to do a little sleuthing to find out what they think are the unique features.
 Sometimes advertising will give hints to that.
-Also, depending on timeline, the USPTO may publish the patent application prior to it actually being issued.
+Also, depending on timeline, the USPTO may publish the patent application prior to issuing the actual patent.
 Search the USPTO Website and other sources for possible inventors names, or the name of your competitor.
+Do your homework.

 Side Note: A "Patent Pending" condition prior to publication is an enviable position for any company.
 That makes it difficult for your competitors to know just what is going on.
 Get there if you can.
 If your competitor has accomplished that, your job is a little harder, but not impossible.
 Consult a local patent attorney for help if needed.
 (If one is not cooperative, find another.)